duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 For the next section create a new notebook (New -> Python 3).
 The code below can be copied and pasted in a cell and by using "Shift + Enter" the code inside will be executed (when pressing "Option/Alt + Enter" the cell will be executed and a new cell is created).

-Before continuing, one can get familiar to ImageJ in the Jupyter Notebook.
-When the repository was cloned a folder called "notebooks" was copied.
-Inside one can find different examples which can be tried out.
-But this is not necessary for completing this tutorial.

 ### Molecule Archives in Python
 To start working with a Molecule Archive in a Jupyter notebook first the Fiji/ImageJ and Python packages should be loaded.